Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Results

-The complete OpenAI lineage from GPT-4o through the GPT-5 family reveals two patterns.
-Successive point releases within a generation reliably improve: GPT-5.1 (73.5) $\rightarrow$ GPT-5.2 (72.2) $\rightarrow$ GPT-5.3-Codex (80.8) $\rightarrow$ GPT-5.4 (74.7) $\rightarrow$ GPT-5.4-Pro (81.3) shows a clear upward trajectory in the Pro/Codex tier.
-Major generational transitions carry risk: GPT-5 base substantially underperforms its predecessor GPT-4o (50.5 vs.\ 68.0), a regression of 17.5 points that is recovered only after several point releases; practitioners migrating to a new model generation should validate on RTL tasks rather than adopting the base immediately.
-Model capacity within a generation matters disproportionately for RTL: GPT-5-Pro (80.5) outperforms GPT-5-Nano (35.0) by over 45 Global HQI points, a gap substantially wider than typical separations on general-purpose benchmarks.
-The full within-family ordering is non-monotonic (GPT-5-Pro $\approx$ GPT-5.3-Codex $>$ GPT-5.4-Pro $>$ GPT-5.1 $\approx$ GPT-5.4 $>$ GPT-5.2 $\gg$ GPT-5 base $\gg$ GPT-5-Mini $\gg$ GPT-5-Nano), underscoring that RTL capability is shaped by post-training optimization and model capacity jointly, not by release chronology alone.
+OpenAI lineage from GPT-4o$\rightarrow$ GPT-5 reveals two patterns.
+Point releases trend upward but non-monotonically: GPT-5.1 (73.5) $\rightarrow$ GPT-5.2 (72.2) $\rightarrow$ GPT-5.3-Codex (80.8) $\rightarrow$ GPT-5.4 (74.7) $\rightarrow$ GPT-5.4-Pro (81.3), with more gains in Pro and Codex variants.
+Generational transitions carry risk: GPT-5 base underperforms GPT-4o (50.5 vs.\ 68.0) by 17.5 points that is recovered after many point releases.
+Model capacity within a generation matters: GPT-5-Pro (80.5) outperforms GPT-5-Nano (35.0) by $>$ 45 HQI points, more than software benchmark separations; RTL ability is shaped by post-training optimization and model capacity.